grandolf14/WorkloadOptimisation/README.md

 ## Data Structure & Logic

-The optimization algorithm splits project durations into **domains**, and organizes them into **sectors** (`bereich`) and **parentsectors** (`superbereich`).
+The optimization algorithm splits the overall timeframe into **domains** with equal project contribution, organizes them into **sectors** (`bereich`) and **parentsectors** (`superbereich`).
 The system then calculates optimal workload distribution by recursively re-balancing overlapping segments.

 The project data is saved in:
 ```
 data.txt
 ```

 ## Project Structure

 - `GUI.py`: Main file containing the PyQt5 GUI logic and data management.
 - `Kalender.py`: Contains backend logic for workload optimization and domain management.

-## To-Do / Known Issues

-- [ ] Add support for saving and loading project domains.
-- [ ] Show completed workloads under "Today".
-- [ ] Add button to register work time to a project.
-- [ ] Improve table and visualization structure.

 ## Author

 Created by Fiete Jantsch.
-Contributions are welcome!

 ## License

-MIT License (or your preferred license)
+Apache License